COGS18/Projects/faq.md

 Use pip in the terminal.
 The command will look something like: `pip install --user package`.

 #### Is there a set number of functions or classes we need to include?
-You need at least 3 original functions, 2 original classes, or 2 original functions + 1 original class.
+You need at least 3 original functions or methods.
+There is no class requirement.
+(For example, you could have a single class with 3 methods.
+Or, no classes and 3 separate functions.)

 #### Can I write my entire project code into one class?
 Yes, as long as the class includes a modular design where there are multiple independent methods.